nakshay/tracker/README.md

 # tracker
-Simple work tracker for desktop in GO
+Simple time tracker for desktop in GO, with notification and alerts